Sanford Berman: Biography

+Library activism

 Alternative subject headings

 Berman has been a leading critic of biased headings in the Library of Congress Subject Headings.
 His 1971 publication, Prejudices and Antipathies: A Tract on the LC Subject Heads Concerning People, sparked a movement to correct biased subject headings.
 Berman listed 225 headings with proposed alterations, additions, or deletions and cross-references to "more accurately reflect the language used in addressing these topics, to rectify errors of bias, and to better guide librarians and readers to material of interest."
 Berman stated, "The fact that a number of meanings may be assigned to a given word explains why messages are subject to misinterpretation and why our communication is open to misunderstandings."
 He asserted that messages and therefore subject headings must convey an idea in a fashion free from prejudice.
 Berman realized the continued use of biased subject headings would significantly limit the ability of a patron to access materials in the collection.
 Berman also thought the use of language in headings should be clear and concise, and should reflect the current use of everyday people rather than only scientific or technical terms.
 Overall, the use of common language in subject headings would enable prompt retrieval of materials by the end user.